thoughtbot/factory_bot/GETTING_STARTED.md

 end
 ```

-Traits can be used as attributes:
+Traits can be used as implicit attributes:

 ```ruby
 factory :week_long_published_story_with_title, parent: :story do